Jonathan2251/lbd/source/doc.rst

   2008-08-08-bswap.ll                  x              Not support llvm.bswap.
 The c++ STL swap didn't use it. ?
   2010-04-07-DbgValueOtherTargets.ll   x              Mips cannot pass either ? eh-dwraf-cfa.ll                      x
-  eh-return32.ll                       x              What is the IR of llvm.eh.return.i32? (not from c++ try & catch). eh-return64.ll                       x              Same as above. fastcc.ll                            x              Fast Call.
-No need in Cpu0 frame-address.ll                     x              Not support @llvm.frameaddress intrinsic function. init-array.ll                        x              Don't know the purpose. longbranch.ll                        x              Not support and not intend to support.
+  frame-address.ll                     x              Not support @llvm.frameaddress intrinsic function. init-array.ll                        x              Don't know the purpose. longbranch.ll                        x              Not support and not intend to support.